jawnyawns/composure/temp.md

 # Do Now
-- Remove styles on copying from Composure to somewhere else.
 - Reduce functionality?
 - Chromebook: Font fails, key commands fail!
 - Prompt user to save (location, name, etc) before saving to disc